alipzsh/knowledge-base/stored XSS.md

     Determine if the observed value is stored in different request or simply reflected.

 3. test for a vulnerability:
   * look for an, appropriate payload based on the context of the reflected stored data.

-with the same methodology as reflected XSS.

 XSS_contexts